Militants kidnap French family in north Cameroon

 "They (French family) have been taken by a terrorist group that we know and that is in Nigeria," Hollande told reporters during a visit to Greece.

-The men on motorcycles, armed with Kalashnikovs, intercepted the family in their car at 0700 GMT and forced them to drive to the nearby Nigerian border, an aide to the governor of the province told Reuters.
+The men on motorcycles, armed with Kalashnikovs, intercepted the family in their car at 7:00 a.m.
+British time and forced them to drive to the nearby Nigerian border, an aide to the governor of the province told Reuters.
 The four-wheel-drive vehicle was later found abandoned.

 Islamist radicals in northern Nigeria now pose the biggest threat to stability in Africa's top oil-producing state.